 Synergy is explained by Merriam-Webster dictionary as “the benefit that results when two or more agents work together to achieve something either one couldn’t have achieved on its own.”

 The 71% Project researches and responds to the effects of marine plastic and the seafood industry on the South Carolina Lowcountry.
-Reinvest CofC researches and strategically campaigns for the College of Charleston to commit to socially responsible investments.
+Reinvest CofC strategically campaigned for the College of Charleston to invest in socially responsible companies.

 Interns get their hands dirty with the Garden Apprenticeship Program, learning life skills like organic food and medicinal herb gardening, restorative agriculture, and mycoremediation.
-Interns grow into leaders by facilitating programming like the Sustainable Nutrition Workshop and the Political Systems Project.
+The DIY Workshop interns teach attendees how to make their own natural products.
+Interns grow into leaders by organizing events like the Sustainable Nutrition Workshop and Sustainability Week.

-The Zero Waste Project maintains compost and speciality recycling bins on campus and runs Zero Waste Event Services with the goal to make the campus zero waste by 2030.
-The Bike Share Program is a hub for bike information and offers overnight bike rentals to College of Charleston students at the Stern Student Center.
+The Zero Waste Project maintains compost and specialty recycling projects on campus and runs Zero Waste Services with the goal to make the campus zero waste by 2030.
+The Bike Share Program is a hub for bike information and offers overnight bike rentals to CofC students, staff, and faculty at the Stern Student Center.

-Social Justice Coffee Hour presents panel discussions on pressing issues, and the Media and Marketing Team creates informative and educational content with Web Design, Social Media, Podcasts, and Community Outreach.
-The Sustainable Greek Initiative and ECOllective Student Project Committee are run by an Office of Sustainability lead intern and their cohort of student members.
+Social Justice Coffee Hour facilitates panel discussions on social and environmental issues.
+The Media & Marketing Team produces creative, educational content with Web Design, Social Media, Photo/ Video, Podcast, and Community Outreach interns.
+The Sustainable Greek Initiative and ECOllective Student Project Committee are run by a lead intern and a committee of student members.